VenkyRock143/Admin_Portal/README.md

 # Qatar Foundation — Admin Portal

-A Flask-based backend for the CertifyMe Full Stack Intern Assessment.
+A Flask-based backend full stack app.
 The frontend UI is pre-built; this repository contains the complete backend that powers it.

 ---